Methods of payment Abuse

 12.01.2023, 03:22

-In the last article, we told you what certificates are in Ubuntu and what tasks they perform.
-In this article, we will talk about how to install certificates, in particular, we will talk about installing them in the operating system.
+In the last article we explained what certificates are in Ubuntu and what tasks they perform.
+In this article we will talk about how to install certificates, in particular how to install them in the operating system.

 Installation in the OS